xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 This is just a bit of code doing a huge work.

 Following this pattern makes your microservice project as much decentralized as possible.
-The responsibility of the gateway is reduced, since it is not the central load balancer and circuit breaker, but only one of similar.
+The responsibility of the gateway is reduced, since it is not the central load balancer and circuit breaker, but only one in a row.

 ### The bad news...